 1. How Much Do You Want to Spend?

-The most prominent determining factor in whether or not you should get a liquid cooler or air cooler is how much you have to spend.
+The most prominent factor in determining whether or not you should get a liquid cooler or air cooler is how much you have to spend.
 On average, liquid coolers cost quite a bit more than air coolers.

 In fact, if you have $60 or less to spend on your new gaming computer’s cooler, your only options will be air CPU coolers.